mnk17arts/data/ProjectData/Web/weather_app.md

 ### Project Demo

-> The demo of this project is available at the CodePen.io.
+> The Live demo of this project is available at the CodePen.io.
 You can view the demo from there.
 The link to the Pen is [Weather App](https://codepen.io/mnk17arts/full/jOpmpGy).